11 – Anthony

 “I still say it’s not fair.”

-“I’m starting to think your idea of fair, kid, is what benefits you and you alone,” the Caretaker said, and before Chuck could respond, handed him two more chairs.
+“I’m starting to think your idea of fair, kid, is whatever benefits you and you alone,” the Caretaker said, and before Chuck could respond, handed him two more chairs.
 “Four of these each to go, boys and girls.
-I believe that’s enough time for this young man, Anton, I believe your name is?”
+I believe that’s enough time for this young man.
+Anton, I believe your name is?”

 “Enough time for Anton to tell us a story of his own.”